 As a manager or supervisor you have an important role to play in assisting new staff members gain familiarity with their work environment and acquire a sense of belonging which will build their commitment to the University.
 This page is designed to help you effectively orient and induct new members of staff at Flinders University.

 While each faculty, department and division of Flinders has particular needs which will shape staff induction practices, the guidelines below provide an overview of key issues and essential stages in an effective induction process.
 While it is ultimately the supervisor's responsibility to ensure new staff get the information and support they need, this does not mean you have to provide all of the information yourself.
 You may delegate some induction and orientation processes to other colleagues or administrative staff.

-Supervisors Guide to Induction (PDF 242KB) - includes the rationale for induction and orientation, together with checklists covering pre-employment, first day and end of first few months stages of induction.
+Supervisors Guide to Induction (DOC 100KB) includes the rationale for induction and orientation, together with checklists covering pre-employment, first day and end of first few months stages of induction.

 Information and templates for academic and professional staff undertaking Performance Management.

 The Refernce Manual links to relevant policies and procedures, and explains the supervisor's responsibility in relation to each.

 The Professional Development Unit provides a range of Leadership and Management training.

 All new managers and supervisors are required to complete the WHS for Supervisors and the EO Online - Module 2 for Supervisors online training packages.
 Each package will take about two hours to complete.

 Academic staff, new to the supervision of higher degree research students, are required toparticipate in the Postgraduate Research Supervision Program.